LilyCollege/Memoranda/README.md

-Project SER316

-This is the initial dump for the SER316 project.
+This is the initial dump for the Memoranda project.
 It is a slightly modified version of the Memoranda project from memoranda.sf.net

 The purpose of this project is to enhance the Memoranda application.